kamilaut/meet/README.md

 **Scenario: Show a chart with the number of upcoming events in each city**

-**Given** that the user has opened the events page, and there are upcoming events in multiple cities
+**Given** that the user has opened the events page and there are upcoming events in multiple cities

 **When** the user selects the option to view a chart of upcoming events by city

-**Then** the page should display a chart with the number of upcoming events in each city, and the chart should be organized by the city with the highest number of upcoming events displayed first.
+**Then** the page should display a chart with the number of upcoming events in each city and the chart should be organized by the city with the highest number of upcoming events displayed first.